-Bella Hadid Candidly Reveals Her Break-Up With The Weeknd, Admits Still In Love
+Bella Hadid Candidly Reveals Her Breakup With The Weeknd, Admits Still In Love

-Bella Hadid revealed that she had a hard time coping with her first and recent break-up, despite playing it off like she was fine and all in her social media account.
-After nailing her Victoria’s Secret Fashion Show debut in December 2016 wherein she gained fame as she walked the runway in lingerie while her ex, The Weeknd was performing.
+Bella Hadid revealed that she had a hard time coping with her first and recent breakup, despite playing it off like she was fine and all on her social media account.
+After nailing her Victoria’s Secret Fashion Show debut in December 2016 wherein she gained fame as she walked the runway in lingerie while her ex, The Weeknd, was performing.
 Bella finally broke her silence on why their relationship didn’t work out.

-The girl opens out her side of the story
+The girl opens up about her side of the story

-Bella Hadid is currently one of the prettiest faces in the modeling industry, but behind that smile and gorgeous looks lies sad thoughts about her break-up with The Weeknd.
+Bella Hadid is currently one of the prettiest faces in the modeling industry, but behind that smile and gorgeous looks lies sad thoughts about her breakup with The Weeknd.
 She revealed those thoughts in an interview with Teen Vogue as part of her cover feature for their “Love Issue.”

 Thank you to an angel @elainewelteroth Beyond getting this cover, I feel so grateful everyday to have met you, connected and become so close with such a beautiful soul like you–inside and out!!!!
 I love you!
 The LOVE issue!
 With my best friend @jessejostark shot by @studio_jackson what more could I ask for!
 Thank u xo